-- Hosting VPS can be compared with renting a room in an apartment.
+- Hosting VPS can be compared with renting a room in an apartments for rent in Seattle, WA.
 You yourself arrange the furniture as you like, decide what items of interior you need and what can be refused.
 And you also lock the doors, so that none of your flatmates can penetrate into your room.

 Accordingly, the cost of shared hosting is lower than the rental price of VPS hosting.
 But do not immediately choose the less expensive option.
 After all, VPS is a balanced ratio of price and quality.
 Providers offer different plans for the website owner to determine which resources they will need at the time of the launch of the web resource.
 And then they can be increased as the needs grow, switching to another tariff.

 By the way, the next option is a dedicated server, which will pull a personal apartment.
 But we will talk about it in another article.
 Let’s get back to our topic.
 So, shared hosting is: